Awsomenesss/Bjj_Quiz/README.md

 - The application will display the highest score recorded in the "Score" worksheet, along with the corresponding name and timestamp.

+##Testing
+I performed manual testing continuously as the application was being developed.
+- Verify that the quiz questions are displayed correctly.
+- Test user input validation to handle incorrect input (e.g., entering a non-numeric value).
+- Test the score calculation to ensure that it accurately reflects the user's performance.
+- Check if the user is prompted to save their score at the end of the quiz.
+- Test the restart functionality to ensure that the quiz can be played again.

 ## Technologies Used
 The BJJ Quiz application utilizes the following technologies:
 - Python: The core programming language used to develop the application.